alexander-kastil/az-204/Tooling/00-GettingStarted/readme.md

 ## Setup Git and Fork the class repo

-Go to `https://github.com/ARambazamba/az-204` and fork the repo or use the GitHub Cli
+Go to `https://github.com/ARambazamba/az-204` and fork the repo or use the GitHub CLI:

 ```
 gh repo fork https://github.com/arambazamba/az-204